kosamad/SomScience/README.md

 I used Lighthouse (a Chrome Developer tool) to test the performance, quality and correctness of the SomScience site.

 The site performs well across all areas apart from performance.
 A number of elements could be addressed in a future roll out to improve the load speed of the page.
-This includes eliminating blocking elements caused from external styling and image adjustments.
+This includes eliminating blocking elements caused from external styling and image adjustments (advised by my mentor that this wasn't necassary at present).

 ![index.html](documentation/screen_shots/validation/index_lighthouse_report.PNG)